makeitcloudy/makeitcloudy.github.io/_posts/2022-04-14-how-to-configure-mikrotik-as-wifi-bridge-in-iphone-network.md

 ## Summary

 Tested on RouterOS 6.49.6.
 Device model 951G-2HnD, with Iphone was 6s with the software version 15.7.
-It also should work with ROS 7.X and other Mirkotik devices.<br>
+It also should work with ROS 7.X and other Mirkotik devices.

-That's it.<br>
+That's it.

 Last update: 2022.11.13